deadmanoz/warnet/docs/connecting-local-nodes.md

 ## Connections from cluster into local machine

 [Telepresence](https://github.com/telepresenceio/telepresence) can be used to make a connection from the cluster to your local machine.
-Telepresence is designed to intercept cluster commmunication and forward it to your local machine so we will have to install a dummy pod and service to receive the traffic that will get forwarded.
+Telepresence is designed to intercept cluster communication and forward it to your local machine so we will have to install a dummy pod and service to receive the traffic that will get forwarded.

 ### Run Warnet network